 As a trainer, Mike’s greatest satisfaction is derived from helping you meet “Life’s” many challenges and succeeding.
-Beginning in the Fitness Industry in 1981 and a BAC employee since 1985 Mike has garnered over three decades worth of experience in Fitness, Rehabilitation, and Sports Performance.
-His clientele range from individuals new to exercise to older adults, from post-therapy patients to athletes from elementary age through high school and collegiate to professional.
+Beginning in the Fitness Industry in 1981 and a BAC employee since 1985 Mike has garnered over four decades worth of experience in Fitness, Rehabilitation, and Sports Performance.
+His clientele range from individuals new to exercise to older adults, from post-therapy patients to athletes elementary age through high school as well as collegiate to professional.

 “An athlete resides within each one of us,” states Mike.
 “No matter our age or gender, we compete each and every day in the biggest race of all…the Human Race”.

 He is the recipient of the Northwest Athletic Club Association (NACA) Fitness Director of the Year Award in 1992 and the National Volunteer Service Citation from the Arthritis Foundation 2000.

 When not coaching and training athletes and clients, Mike enjoys golf, walking, weight training, watching sports, reading, music, movies, and working around his property.
 But most importantly spending time with his wife, their dog, and their two adult children.

 Lindsay was born and raised in Whatcom County.
 She is a graduate of Western Washington University where she earned a BA in Communication.
 She started working during the summers at the Bellingham Golf and Country Club as a lifeguard and swim instructor when she was in high school…and started at BAC in 2019.
 She has over 20 years of aquatics experience and over 10 years of management experience.
 Her passion is to help kids learn to enjoy the water and become competent swimmers while having fun and being safe.